thedoggybrad/NewsOrgOnMastodonSystem/README.md

 ## Future Roadmap
-Here are the planned organizations to be added in NewsOrgOnMastodon and is scheduled to be added within the next 120 hours.<br>
-•Manila Standard
-<br><br>
 Here are the planned organizations to be added on NewsOrgOnMastodon but cannot be added right now due to technical difficulties.
 <br>
 •Philippine News Agency